AndersonRayner/starter-academic/content/authors/matt/_index.md

   url: https://www.caltech.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Matt Anderson is a field robotist, aero engineer, and (occasionally) a programmer who is always looking for the next challenging adventure.
+bio: Matt Anderson is a field roboticist, aero engineer, and (occasionally) a programmer who is always looking for the next challenging adventure.

 # Interests to show in About widget
 interests: